Our work

 Over the past 30 years, Handspring Puppet Company participated in the creation of over 16 theatre productions.
 Although the company has done some work for young audiences and for television, the majority of the work produced since 1986 has been adult theatre.
 Outlined here is the company’s work for adult audiences, in chronological order of creation.

-Recent
+Recent and Upcoming

 War Horse